dotnet/core-setup/Documentation/design-docs/native-hosting.md

   * Find the requested `type_name` and `method_name`
   * Return a native callable function pointer to the requested method

 The `reserved` argument is currently not used and must be set to `nullptr`.
+It is present to make this API extensible.
+In a future version we may need to add more parameters to this call in which case this parameter would be a pointer to a `struct` with the additional fields.

 If the runtime is initialized by this function, it will only be populated with framework assemblies (its TPA), none of the component's assemblies will be loaded into the default context.